OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/checkpoint-resume/resume.md

 ## Limitations and quality controls for Resume rendering
-The essential limitation of Resume rendering is that there can not be any scene description changes between previous resumable image file and resuming the render, which would not make sense.
+The essential limitation of Resume rendering is that there cannot be any scene description changes between previous resumable image file and resuming the render, which would not make sense.
 However, the sampling setting can be changed when resuming a render.
 In fact, the sampling settings are the only parameters which can be changed when resuming renders.

 The most typical scenario is to set a higher sampling rate for resuming a render.
 Occasionaly there may be a desire to also change the sampling mode between uniform and adaptive sampling.
 That would entail the following four scenarios: